 - A final seated bow with hands clasped at the chest concludes the session.

 On the first Friday of each month, we gather upstairs at 2402 Mt.
-Vernon Ave in Alexandria at 7 p.m. for a three-hour intensive zazenkai.
+Vernon Avenue, in Del Ray (on the 2nd floor of the Dance Academy of Virginia) for a three-hour intensive zazenkai.

 Monthly Study Group

 On the third Sunday of each month, we gather to further our understanding by discussing a pre-selected Buddhist text.
 These gatherings are from 3 p.m. to 4:30.
 Location varies but is always in/near Del Ray in Alexandria.